TREASURIES-Bonds up on technical support before key data, speakers

 In research papers released this month, two of the Fed's top staff economists make the case for more aggressive action by the U.S. central bank to lower unemployment by promising to hold interest rates lower for longer.

 The Treasury also said it would sell two-year floating rate notes in 2014, with further details to be announced on Jan.
-23 for an initial auction set for Jan.
-29.

-"We would expect $120 billion to $140 billion in floating rate issuance over the course of 2014," said Citigroup strategist Brett Rose.
-"Floating rate notes should be considered as a substitute for Treasury bills."
+23.

 Fed Bank of Cleveland President Sandra Pianalto will speak about housing and the national economy at 1:30 p.m.
 EST/1810 GMT on Wednesday.
 No question and answer period is scheduled.

-Prices for U.S. benchmark 10-year Treasury notes rose 8/32 in price while its yield eased to 2.64 percent from 2.67 late on Tuesday.
+Prices for U.S. benchmark 10-year Treasury notes rose 6/32 in price while its yield eased to 2.65 percent from 2.67 percent late on Tuesday.

 The U.S. 30-year bond slipped 01/32.
 Its yield stood at 3.77 percent.